bbroens/VacaturesApi/README.md

 All while still keeping responsibilities neatly separated.

-My VSA architecture has features in self-contained folders, with each feature having their own **command/query, validator, handler and http endpoint**.
+My VSA architecture has features in self-contained folders, with each feature having their own **command/query, validator, handler and HTTP endpoint**.

 The solution implements a basic **CQRS** pattern with a custom dispatcher similar to MediatR, where a feature can pass a command (mutating data) or a query (just fetching data).
 The handlers are responsible for the actual logic, while the endpoint controllers are kept thin.